 With it, the syker creates a dancing flame about the size of an average campfire.
-He can then move the fire about at will, causing it to roast anything and everything in its path.
+He can within range.
+Roll that person's Vigor as then move the fire about at will, causing it to roast anything and everything in its path.
 Think of it as all the heat from an arson blast concentrated in one smaller but more intense flame, causing more damage to anyone who contacts it.